Value-Function-based Sequential Minimization for Bi-level Optimization: Introduction

 Nevertheless, there still exists a bottleneck hard to break through, that the LL problems in real learning tasks are usually too complex for EGBMs and IGBMs.
-In theory, all of the EGBMs and IGBMs require the convexity of the LL problem, or the Lower-Level Convexity, denoted as LLC for short, which is a strict condition and not satisfied in many complicated real-world tasks.
-For example, since the layer of chosen network is usually greater than one, LLC is not satisfied, and thus the convergence of these methods cannot be guaranteed.
-What's more, as for computation, EGBMs using unrolled differentiation request large time and space complexity, while IGBMs need to approximate the inverse of a matrix, also with high computational cost, especially when the LL variable $\y$ is of large scale, which means the dimension of $\y$ is large, generating matrices and vectors of high dimension during the calculating procedure.
-Besides, it has been rarely discussed how to handle machine learning tasks by solving an optimization problem with functional constraints on the UL and LL, or by solving a pessimistic BLO.
+In theory, all of the EGBMs and IGBMs require the convexity of the LL problem, or the Lower-Level Convexity, denoted as LLC for short, which is a strong condition and not satisfied in many complicated real-world tasks.
+For example, since the layer of chosen network is usually greater than one, LLC is not satisfied, so the convergence of these methods cannot be guaranteed.
+In computation, additionally, EGBMs using unrolled differentiation request large time and space complexity, while IGBMs need to approximate the inverse of a matrix, also with high computational cost, especially when the LL variable $\y$ is of large scale, which means the dimension of $\y$ is large, generating matrices and vectors of high dimension during the calculating procedure.
+Furthermore, it has been rarely discussed how to handle machine learning tasks by solving an optimization problem with functional constraints on the UL and LL, or by solving a pessimistic BLO.
 However, these problems are worth discussing, because pessimistic BLO can be used to capture min-max bi-level structures, which is suitable for GAN and so on, and optimization problems with constraints can be used to represent learning tasks more accurately.
-Unfortunately, existing methods, all EGBMs and IGBMs, are not able to handle these problems.
+Unfortunately, existing methods including EGBMs and IGBMs, are not able to handle these problems.